samrasnic2/HW3/README.md

 RIP freshmen <br />
 Come to office hours, we'll help you :)! <br />

 Last question is a Google interview question.
-Try your best to finish under 30 minutes!
+Try your best to finish under 30 minutes! <br />

-Remember to push this to your homework repository that you made for HW2.
+Remember to push this to your homework repository that you made for HW2.<br />
 Deadline: September 27, 7pm

 ## Documentation